-Estonian companies are not automatically given VAT registration or any other tax numbers when incorporated.
-Normally Estonian company not registered for VAT only has its 8 digit company registration code for tax purposes.
+Estonian companies do not get a VAT registration or any other tax number automatically when incorporated.
+Estonian company not registered for VAT only has an 8-digit registration code for tax purposes.

 An obligation to register for VAT shall arise as of the date on which the taxable supply in Estonia exceeds 40 000 euros calculated from the beginning of a calendar year.

-Please note that when selling goods your place of supply needs to be Estonia to register for VAT in Estonia.
+Please note that when selling goods your place of supply needs to be Estonia to register and add Estonian VAT to your invoices.

 So if you would like to register for VAT in Estonia you can apply for voluntary registration with no turnover or wait until your taxable turnover in Estonia is going to surpass 40 000 euros per calendar year.

-Generally the supply of goods is in Estonia if the location of the goods sold or dispatched is Estonia.
+Generally, the supply of goods is in Estonia if the location of the goods sold or dispatched is in Estonia.
 The determination of the place of supply of services depends on the type of service.
-You can read more here.

-We always advise to use professional accountant in Estonia for calculating your VAT and filing mandatory monthly VAT reports.
-For Unicount clients we recommend Pallas & Partners firm monthly accounting service.
-Pallas accountants would also file your VAT registration on your behalf if the place of supply is Estonia.
+We always advise using a professional accountant in Estonia to calculate your VAT and file mandatory monthly VAT reports.
+For Unicount virtual office clients, we recommend our monthly accounting service.